autonomys/space-acres/docs/INSTALLATION.md

 reputable manufacturer with decent endurance is recommended.

-**Farmer side can work with pretty much any SSD whatsoever that is not fake and not outright broken**, dedicating high quality high endurance SSD is pointless unless you already have it for reasons unrelated to Subspace.
+**Farmer side can work with pretty much any SSD whatsoever that is not fake and not outright broken**, dedicating high quality high endurance SSD is pointless unless you already have it for reasons unrelated to Autonomys.
 Software writes to disk in near-perfect for SSD way, effectively doing write leveling if SSD is solely dedicated to farming.

 **RAID of any kind is pointless and can only harm** performance and/or rewards.
 RAID0 will most likely make things slower rather than faster (application benefits from knowing underlying hardware topology).
 RAID1 or any other